openpermissions/accounts-srv/documents/apiary/api.md

 HOST: https://acc-stage.copyrighthub.org

 # Open Permissions Platform Accounts Service
-Provides party accounts, and against a party account can be registered organisations, services and repositories.
+The accounts service provides party accounts.
+Against a party account can be registered organisations, services and repositories.

 ## Standard error output
 On endpoint failure there is a standard way to report errors.